-Cooking is strictly prohibited in bedrooms or suites, but may be done in designated cooking areas in each building and within apartments that contain kitchen areas, e.g., the abovelisted appliances are allowed in on-campus student housing apartments that contain a kitchen area.
+Cooking is strictly prohibited in bedrooms or suites; however, it may be done in designated cooking areas in each building and within apartments that contain kitchen areas.
+For example, the above-listed appliances are allowed in on-campus student housing apartments that contain a kitchen area.
 For more information about the specific appliances allowed within a specific room of an on-campus housing facility, please contact your Resident Assistant (RA)/Community Manager (CM).